dacracot/BirdNET-BarChart/web/grfx/lunar/README.md

 * init.gif
 	* Place holder video copied for new dial construction.
 * snapshot-*.gif
-	* GIF file of that half day's dial.
+	* GIF file of that day's hourly dial.
 	* Number is julian date concatenated to 24 hour padded with zeros.